 That means that the production of bass not only requires more energy (think of the elephant or mouse) but it is also much more difficult to stop it once it has started (think of trying to stop a freight train compared to a bicycle).

 The high frequencies cause much less problem as the shorter wavelength is much less strong than the low one.
-That is why the light specific weight foams absorb this sound energy easily but the bass go through them easily.
+That is why the light specific weight foams dampen this sound energy easily but the bass go through them easily.

-The simplest way to absorb low frequencies
+The simplest way to dampen low frequencies

 But the actual acoustic testing usually shows surprising results.
 Unless the panel is dense enough the bass will pass through smoothly.